CARING FAMILY, S.C.

 Other Testing

-Electrocardiograms, rapid glycohemoglobin (A1C) testing, lung spirometry, prothrombin testing (INR), rapid strep tests, rapid COVID tests, rapid prothrombin testing (INR), rapid strep tests, rapid mononucleosis tests, instant result urine drug testing, pregnancy tests, pulse oximetry and vision tests are done here at Caring Family.
+Electrocardiograms, rapid glycohemoglobin (A1C) testing, prothrombin testing (INR), rapid strep tests, rapid mononucleosis tests, instant result urine drug testing, pregnancy tests, pulse oximetry, and vision screening tests are done here at Caring Family.
 Remember that most insurance companies now require pre-authorization for any testing not done in your primary care physician's office.

 Vaccinations

 Vaccinations are also given here for routine purposes and foreign travel.
-Risks of shots are far less than the risk of disease or we would not be advocating them, and although discussion on each shot is welcome, we are an immunizing practice and ask those who do not wish to immunize their children on our standard schedule to seek care elsewhere.
+We advocate for shots whose risks are far less than the risk of disease.
+Though discussion on each shot is welcome, we are an immunizing practice, so those who choose no shots for instance for their children must seek care elsewhere.

 Communication